bobbiejk/content-libraries/README.md

 \* There is a bug in the code that may cause early termination of the data collection process per service.
 Check your collected data to check whether this is a problem for your wanted timeperiod.

+## Coding disclaimers

+1. The sleep function in between scrolling grows linearly, implying that every scroll the sleep function is increasing by 0.01.
+Thi is done in order to deal with the increased time spent on loading new data from prior time periods.
+2. The title of each new release is included in the content's URL which is collected in the CSV file.
+The title can be obtained by cleaning the CSV.
+As this script is only concerned with data collection, it is recommended to include the cleaning step after collection of the CSV.

 ## Running instructions

 1. Alter the streaming services collected